-Going to a Trade Fair?
-Learn These 45 Business English Terms to Make It a Valuable Experience
+Trade Fair Vocabulary: Learn These 45 Business English Terms to Make It a Valuable Experience

-Trade fairs are wonderful opportunities for businesspeople like you.
+Trade fairs are wonderful opportunities for businessmen and women like you.

 You’ll make new connections, attract customers and check out the competition.